 I got up at 6:00 AM, to create a special version of this famous scene.
 It was the right choice: The photo-spot, regularly invaded by hundreds of tourists, was empty.
 I really enjoyed the pure silence in the middle of the city and got lucky with the light.
 No clouds, no distraction.
 The perfect conditions to get a clean shot and outline the purity of the Parliament itself.

-The Famous Chain Bridge
+City Photography: The Famous Chain Bridge

 Due to the historical impact, I chose a photo-spot under the Chain Bridge.
 The view from below creates a monumental character and helps to avoid the lights of the evening traffic.
 Take the evening hours to visit this spot.
 You can enjoy the sunset and capture the bridge at the same time (view from the city center)